(IKEA Closet Hack) How To Add Custom Backs To IKEA Pax Wardrobes

 Depending on your setup, it is possible to have the clamp be clear of the blade but not the body of the saw, so be careful there.

 Repeat this process for both cuts you need to make per backing piece.

-NOT SHOWN: drill out the holes you marked earlier with your 1″ spade bit (the holes you drill will be slightly larger at 1″ than the holes you marked, but it’ll be okay)
+Next drill out the holes you marked earlier with your 1″ spade bit.
+Keep in mind that the holes you drill will be slightly larger at 1″ than the holes you marked, but it’ll be okay.

 To install, we used the 18 gauge brad nailer loaded with 1″ brad nails as opposed to hammering in 20+ individual panel nails per Pax unit.
 This saved us a TON of time, but there are a few considerations to make.

-Because the brad nails do not have heads as large as the panel nails, you want to make sure you don’t place your nails too close to the edge of the underlayment or too deep into it.
+Because the brad nails do not have heads as large as the panel nails, you want to ensure you don’t place your nails too close to the edge of the underlayment or too deep into it.

 Once you have your depth set and get a good feel for where to align the nailer, you can really fly.
 I’d say we were attaching the backs in about 1.5 to 2 minutes once we really got a feel for it.

 The plywood backs look SO much better than the white, IKEA-provided particle board.

 You can see below that we will need to caulk the seams before we paint.
 And that was expected.

 The next steps for the closet are moving a light switch, anchoring them to the wall, and then BRING ON THE TRIM!
 Excited that it’s finally moving along.